-- Set Prepend '+' to Calling Number to y to ensure delivery of number in E.164 format - Set Send Diversion Header to y so that the header is sent for call forwarding and EC500 - Set Support Request History to n as QSC does not support History Info - Set the Telephone Event Payload Type to 101 to match the value preferred by QSC - Set Always Use re-INVITE for Display Updates to y to allow correct operation of fax
+- Set Send Diversion Header to y to include the header in forwarded and transferred calls.
+This is not currently used by Cable and Wireless but is included as it was set for test. - Set Support Request History to n as Cable and Wireless does not use History Info making it an unnecessary extension to the SIP INVITE - Set the Telephone Event Payload Type to 101 to match the value preferred by Cable and Wireless - Set Always Use re-INVITE for Display Updates to y as the most effective method employed by the CM of modifying an existing dialogue

-''' Add trunk-group 1
+''' add trunk-group 1